hth313/boost41/doc/input.rst

-This function works as the built-in ``PSE``, but it is aware of OS4 application shells and will properly display the correct X register view as defined by the shell.
-The built-in ``PSE`` does not do this and revert to showing X the usual way, which may not be what you want when an application is active that alters the default view.
+This function works as the built-in ``PSE``, but it is aware of OS4 application shells and will properly display the correct X register view as defined by the active shell.
+The built-in ``PSE`` does not do this and revert to showing X the old way, which may not be what you want when an application is active as it may alter the default view of the X register.

 One example if the Ladybug module which replaces the standard view of X with integer values shown in the selected numeric base.
 The default